emanuel-rytlewski/PlantillaPlaywright/README.md

-# Framework-tests
+# Template

+Framework-tests is a TypeScript-based Playwright project that uses the Page Object Model to test swag labs page.
+This project currently serves as a proof of concept for automated testing using Playwright.

 ## 🛠️ Prerequisites

-To use Framework-tests, you will need the following tools installed:
+To use Fonselp-e2e-tests, you will need the following tools installed:
 ```bash
 - Node.js
 - TypeScript